Franzisca Baruch: Immigration and career in Israel

 Baruch left Germany in 1933, and immigrated to Mandatory Palestine alone.
 She arrived in Tel Aviv "almost penniless", as she recounted, and her few belongings and tools, except for a small suitcase, were retained in Jaffa harbour due to the Arab strike in 1933 against the Jewish aliyah (immigration from the diaspora).
 She passed a crash course in window decorating in order to obtain an "artisan's certificate", as her occupation, graphic design, was not recognized by British authorities.

 She settled in Tel Aviv after the aliyah.
 Her first work was an exhibition in honor of Bialik's birthday.
 The architect of this exhibition, Arie Elhanani, heard about her from a mutual friend – the architect Heinz Rau.
 When she moved to Jerusalem, Rau helped her to become acquainted with other architects.
 In 1934 she designed the sign for Hadassah Medical Center at Mount Scopus.
 In 1936 the influential Schocken family hired Baruch to re-design the Ha'aretz newspaper, that they bought from a businessman David Cohen in 1935.
 Baruch shortened the leg of the letter "tzadik" in the logo, brought letters together, and rounded their sides; her design was in use until 1990 when it was slightly changed by Eran Volkowski.
 Gershom Schocken, who received the newspaper as a gift from his father Zalman, also hired Baruch; in 1940 he asked her to create a new Hebrew font for him.
 Work on it was done during World War II, and nine years later the letter "Schocken-Baruch" (or just "Schocken") was published.
 This font was used for the autobiography of the first president of Israel, Haim Weizmann, which was published in 1949.
 The book has an inscription: "This book was printed in a new letter, which was installed according to Hebrew letters from the beginning of the printing period in Italy by Francesca Baruch".
 Nevertheless, commercially the font was unsuccessful.

 In the 1940s Baruch got a number of works done: she drew geographic maps for the Palestine Post (now called The Jerusalem Post), baked marzipan biscuits, as she knew them from her childhood in Germany (she called them: "Tufinei Baruch"), and packed them in well-designed cardboard boxes.
 She designed the packaging with motifs of Hanukkah, Christmas or Adam and Eve.

 In 1948 Baruch co-designed some of the official insignia of the new State of Israel: the cover of the Israeli passport, the emblem of the city of Jerusalem, and the emblems of several institutions.
-She also participated in several tenders to design Israeli banknotes, but did not win.
+She also participated in the design of first Israeli banknotes, probably under the supervision of Otte Wallish, but was not credited.
+Several sketches were found in her archive after her death.